Financial institutions and human rights

 - What are leading organizations already doing in this space?

-- What role can and should a financial institution play to strengthen the broader ecosystem to that should deliver remedy when impacts do occur?
+- What role can and should a financial institution play to strengthen the broader ecosystem that should deliver remedy when impacts do occur?

 - How can this help mitigate future risks?